 The eighteenth century finally saw a regularization of type andtype sizes; it was Pierre Fournier who introduced the point system in1737 (Chappell, p.
 51).
 This didn't really affect the text of printedworks, but it did help somewhat in dating them.

-Another interesting problem is that of changes in an edition.We mentioned above that corrections were made over the course ofthe press run.
+Another interesting problem is that of changes in an edition.Corrections were often made in the course of a press run, withoutthe earlier sheets being discarded (this was known as stop-presscorrection).
 In the case of a printed text, the revised versionwas almost certainly more correct than the first impression, sincethe source material was still at hand for consultation -- and whilethat source material might be very bad, a transcription with errorscould only be worse.
 But the trick then becomes to determine whichimpression is the older and which is newer.
 Theoretically, if allcopies of a book were bound in order (that is, if the first impressionof sheet one were bound with the first impression of sheet two, etc.),this would be easy enough; one simply lines up all the changes andsees the order in which they occurred.
 But it doesn't work that way;often an early state of one quire will be bound with a late stateof another.
 Determining the order of correction can be quite challengingin that case; I know of no absolutely assured mechanical way ofreaching a conclusion (though it is often possible in practicebecause some of the changes will be simple corrections of obviouserrors of the press, which can then be used to indicate the orderof more significant changes).
+What's more, one must examine manycopies to be sure one has found all possible stop-press corrections --it is estimated that one must check about 80 copies to (almost) ensurecomplete detection of corrections.
+Fortunately, one can use overlays(blink comparators; see below) to simplify the process of finding them.

 One important thing to remember is the possibility of printedforgeries.
 This is rare now, particularly for modern books,because one generally wants the latestpossible date for copyright reasons.
 It wasn't so in the past; justas a manuscript such as 1505 might have afake colophon, it was notunusual for books to claim an earlier date.
 The second quartoof Shakespeare's The Merchant of Venice, printed in 1619,claims to have been printed in 1600 (the actual date of the firstquarto; the publishers, I suppose, might have claimed to beduplicating their source, since they copied the first quarto, butit seems more likely that they were trying to make their book seemmore valuable -- or even, it has been suggested, working to avoid acopyright lawsuit).
 An even more amusing instance occurs in the case ofthe book that eventually became Elizabeth Browning's Sonnets fromthe Portugese.
 In the mid-nineteenth century, there was a tendencyfor authors to produce small private runs of their writings.
 So whena print dated 1847 of the book showed up titled "Sonnets byE.
 B. B.," it produced a real excitement among rare book collectors.There was only one problem: Although one authority (Gosse 1894)dated the poems to 1847, more numerous and authoritative sourcesshow that Browning did not reveal the poems to her husband until1849 -- so there could be no 1847 edition.
 The "Sonnets byE.B.B." edition was a modern fake, based on Gosse's date.